plof27/lnd-core/docs/enemies.md

 ## Metadata

 ### Constraints
-- Must be very simple to program [expected]
+- [expected] Must be very simple to program
-- Cannot require many complex or custom animations [expected]
+- [expected] Cannot require many complex or custom animations
-- Must have learnable behavior [required]
+- [required] Must have learnable behavior

 ### Tolerances
 - Stub

 ### Uncertainties
-- Stub
+- What enemies are there?
+- Do enemies deal damage?
+- What are the boundaries on how much damage enemies can deal?